 Does that mean that you have to create two eyes like this for every group?
 Certainly not.
 You just need to make sure that none of your groups can be prevented from creating two real eyes, should things turn nasty.
 Did you notice how I said real eyes?
 Yeah.
-It will be clearer after you study the examples but (although it may sound obvious) you really need to make sure that the eyes are well connected to the rest of the group.
-If part of the eye can be captured, then the whole group will collapse.
+It will be clearer after you study the examples but you really need to make sure that the eyes are well connected to the rest of the group.
+If part of the eye can be captured, then the whole group might collapse.

 Black to play

-So yeah, that’s it.
-You have to remember that the “eye” needs to be connected to your group (duh).
+And that’s it.
+You have to remember that the “eye” needs to be safely connected to your group.
 If it can be captured separately from the rest of the group, it will not save you.
 We call such an eye a “false eye”.

 Before trying to kill a group by taking away the eyes, remember that you first need to make sure that it is safely surrounded and cannot escape.
 Otherwise you just wasted a move and gave your opponent a free prisoner if he/she manages to break out and live.Let me get back to this one later